tjohann/ambient_tracking_with_raspi/README.md

 Requirement
 -----------

-The only yet know software requirements are git (to clone/update runtimedir), rsync (to sync content below workdir and srcdir).
+The only yet known software requirements are git (to clone/update runtimedir), rsync (to sync content below workdir and srcdir) and wget (to download the image tarballs from sourceforge).

 To use the scripts below, you need to source the pi-env_env file wich sets some shell values: